Kizaki

 Add A Server Function

-Create an exposed function in src/functions.ts:
+Create an exposed function in src/functions.ts or another file under src/:

 import { Project } from "@kizaki/schema";